2011 Pennsylvania elections: Judge of the Commonwealth Court

 There was one vacancy on the Commonwealth Court of Pennsylvania.
-The seat to be vacated is currently held by Johnny Butler, who decided not to run in the election.
+The seat to be vacated is currently held by Republican Johnny Butler, appointed after Judge Doris Smith-Ribner retired, who decided not to run in the election.

 Primary campaign

-Anne Covey, a private attorney, and Paul P. Panepinto, a judge on the Philadelphia County Court of Common Pleas, contended for the Republican nomination.
+Anne Covey, a private labor attorney, and Paul P. Panepinto, a judge on the Philadelphia County Court of Common Pleas, contended for the Republican nomination.
 They received bar association ratings of "recommended" and "highly recommended", respectively.
 Covey won the endorsement of the Republican State Committee.
 Covey was also endorsed for the Republican nomination by both The Philadelphia Inquirer and the Pittsburgh Post-Gazette.

 Kathryn Boockvar, an attorney who most recently worked for the Advancement Project and had previously spent 11 years in private practice, and Barbara Behrend Ernsberger, who has spent her career in private practice, competed for the Democratic nomination.
 Boockvar received a rating of "recommended" from the Pennsylvania Bar Association; Ernsberger received a rating of "not recommended" because she did not participate in the bar association evaluation process.
 Boockvar won the endorsement of the Democratic State Committee.
 The Philadelphia Inquirer and the Pittsburgh Post-Gazette also endorsed Boockvar for the Democratic nomination.

 In the election on May 17, 2011, Covey received 406,764 votes (70.3%) and Panepinto received 171,996 (29.7%).
 The Democratic race was much closer: the initial results showed that Boockvar had received 311,624 votes (50.2%) and Ernsberger had received 309,508 (49.8%).
 Because the margin was less than half of a percent, these results triggered a recount, mandatory unless waived by the trailing candidate.
 Ernsberger declined to waive her right to a recount.
 On June 8, 2011, the Secretary of the Commonwealth announced that the recount had confirmed Boockvar's victory.
 The figures were nearly the same; in the final tally, Boockvar had 311,732 votes (50.2%) and Ernsberger had 309,680 (49.8%).